FrostyOS-dev/FrostyOS-old/README.md

 # WorldOS

-## Latest Changes - 08/01/2023
+## Latest Changes - 09/01/2023

-- re-arranged folder layout for kernel source code
+- Added Node pool for AVL Tree in case MM isn't active
-- Started adding AVL Trees for MM
+- Added utility for new and delete
-- adjusted folder structure for OVMF
+- Improved new and delete so they can check what they should do
-- Added temperary new/delete (doesn't actually do anything except make the compiler not complain)
+- renamed `newdelete.h` to `newdelete.hpp`
-- added mkgpt building
+- make toolchain check for nasm correctly

 ## Prerequisites